microsoft/Build-your-own-copilot-Solution-Accelerator/README.md

->Legal Notice: This program is intended for use by Microsoft employees only and is strictly for internal purposes.
-Any unauthorized distribution, sharing, or use of this program outside of Microsoft is strictly prohibited.
+>Legal Notice: This is a pre-release and preview solution and therefore may not work correctly.
+Certain features may be missing or disabled.
+Microsoft may change or update this pre-release and preview solution at any time.

 # Build your own AI Assistant Solution Accelerator